 Should You See Each Other Before the Wedding Ceremony?

-Customs, conventions and norms are what make a wedding special and unique.
-It is a once in a lifetime opportunity for you to take some age old silly practices very seriously and have some fun with them.
-One such issue that revolves around the mind of the groom and the bride before every wedding ceremony is whether they should see each other or not.
-There is no one right or wrong answer to this; only the way which you feel most comfortable.
+One question that revolves around the mind of the bride and groom before every wedding ceremony is whether they should see each other or not.
+There is no right or wrong answer to this; only the way which you feel most comfortable.
 Ask a traditional minded person and he or she will tell you that seeing your spouse before the ceremony brings misfortune and takes away from the charm of the ceremony.
 And many couples now are finding their own paths that work best for them and their guests.

-From my personal experience, I've seen the ceremony and day run more smoothly when the bride and the groom see each other for photos before the wedding ceremony commences.
+From my experience, I've seen the wedding day run more smoothly when the bride and the groom do a first look before the ceremony.

 A BEAUTIFUL PRIVATE MOMENT

-Perhaps the best moment of any wedding is when the bride slowly makes her way to the altar and leaves the groom struck with awe and sheer ecstasy at the sight of his wife to be.
-The expression on the face of the groom at this moment in time is priceless indeed.
-Although some people say that groom would not feel this way if he had seen the bride before, the truth is that some of my most expressive and emotional ceremony photos of the groom were on weddings where the couple did a first look and saw each other before the ceremony.
+Perhaps the best moment of any wedding is when the bride slowly makes her way to the ceremony and leaves the groom struck with awe and sheer ecstasy at the sight of his wife to be.
+The expression on the face of the groom at this moment could be very special.
+It's normal to think a first look would ruin this moment during your ceremony, but the truth is that some of my most expressive and emotional ceremony photos were on weddings where the couple did a first look and saw each other before the ceremony.
 In all of these weddings, the couple did a first look, and the ceremony was still beautiful (Katie + Anthony, Juliette + James, Erika + Frank).
 After photographing hundreds of weddings, I've seen this to be consistently true.

 ENJOY COCKTAIL HOUR

 Everybody always says that the wedding day is a blur.
-And I believe its because you have invited so many important people to celebrate with you, and there's only so much time to say hi to everybody.
-When you see each other before the ceremony, you now have the opportunity to do some portraits with the two of you, your wedding party, and perhaps even your family members prior to the ceremony.
+It's because you have so many important people to celebrate with you, and there's only so much time to say hi to everybody.
+When you do a first look before the ceremony, you'll have time to take the photos of the two of you, your wedding party, and perhaps even your family members prior to the ceremony.
 If you guys skip the first look, then the only time to take portraits is during cocktail hour.
-And visiting your cocktail hour also minimizes your need to run around during the reception greeting each table, which gives you the benefit of enjoying your delicious dinner and your party.
+Visiting your cocktail hour also minimizes your need to run around during the reception greeting each table, which gives you the benefit of enjoying your delicious dinner and your party.
 And don't worry, if the light is great in the evening, I will let you know, and we can always sneak out for a few photos at sunset.

-At the end of the day, it’s up to you as the couple to decide whether or not to see each other before the wedding ceremony.
+At the end of the day, it’s up to you to decide whether or not to see each other before the wedding ceremony.
 The key is to speak with your partner about his or her feelings.
-But in the end, regardless of your decision, I promise you'll have great photos, and you’ll be married.
+But in the end, regardless of your decision, I promise you'll have great photos, and you’ll be married!
 Congratulations!